 The teachers at SFdS are passionate about what they do and continue to do, to work really hard to ensure that they are providing the best educational experiences possible during challenging circumstances.
 I am grateful for the amazing staff at SFdS who work tirelessly to ensure that we are able to maintain some continuity in the learning of our children.
 Our remote and flexible learning program allows for flexible, self-paced, learning and is enhanced by multimedia, as well as access to a wide range of on-line resources and activities.

 A highlight during remote and flexible learning is seeing the many photos of students learning from home, to see so many of our children making the most of a challenging situation certainly puts my mind at ease that we are working together positively and that our children are doing well.
 I am so grateful for our wonderful community and the support the school receives during this time.

-The School may from time to time, review and update these guidelines and strategies to take into account the advice from the Victorian Chief Health Officer and the Victorian Government to ensure the health and wellbeing of our students, staff and families is adhered to at all times.
+The guidelines and strategies will be reviewed and updated from time to time to take into account the advice from the Victorian Chief Health Officer and the Victorian Government to ensure the health and wellbeing of our students, staff and families is adhered to at all times.

 St Francis de Sales understands this is a very unique situation the world is in and may cause a significant degree of anxiety for you and your child.